Great Lakes Crossing Outlets: After opening

-In 2000, a report filed by the Detroit Metro Convention & Visitors Bureau found that the mall was visited less by tourists than other attractions in metropolitan Detroit including Somerset Collection.
-A specialist hired by Taubman Centers to manage tourism marketing for the mall theorized that this deficiency was due to an overemphasis by mall marketers on tour bus travel, combined with the mall being new enough that out-of-state tourists may not have been aware of its existence yet.
+In 2000, a report filed by the Detroit Metro Convention & Visitors Bureau found the mall was visited less by tourists than other attractions in metropolitan Detroit including Somerset Collection.
+A specialist hired by Taubman Centers to manage tourism marketing for the mall theorized this deficiency was due to an overemphasis by mall marketers on tour bus travel, combined with the mall being new enough that out-of-state tourists may not have been aware of its existence yet.
 Despite this, the mall continued to have significant regional impact.
 By 2001, vacancy had begun to increase at Summit Place Mall in nearby Waterford Township by more than ten percent since Great Lakes Crossing's opening.
 JCPenney closed its outlet store at the mall in early 2002.
 A portion of their former location became a Circuit City which opened in November 2003.
 Taubman Centers assumed total ownership of the mall in 2003 after buying out a fifteen percent minority stake held by UBS Group AG, successor to Union Bank of Switzerland.

 Steve & Barry's relocated to near Summit Place Mall in 2007 and was replaced by an Urban Behavior.
 H&M opened a 22000 sqft store at the mall in 2007, as part of an expansion into the state which began with a store at Briarwood Mall in Ann Arbor earlier in the year.
 Taubman representatives noted the addition of this chain to both Great Lakes Crossing and other malls under its ownership represented a move toward targeting younger shopper demographics.
 In 2009, tenants that joined the mall included Michael Kors Outlet, Calvin Klein Outlet, Dakota Watch Company, and a Bar Louie which replaced the former Dick Clark's American Bandstand grill.
 This was followed in February 2010 by a 22000 sqft Toby Keith's I Love This Bar & Grill, the sixth in a chain of bars founded by singer Toby Keith.
 GameWorks closed in March 2010 as part of a corporate restructuring.